New Patients- Referral to an associated paediatrician.

 The nominated Paediatrician reviews the referral in the next several weeks (at least) and will either

-4. If the referral is accepted, we send you an Appointment Offer
+4. If the referral is accepted, we email you an Appointment Offer providing

 5. To accept the offer, you must, within seven days, submit the requested forms.

-If you are happy to proceed in accordance with these, complete and submit the
+If you are happy to proceed in accordance with these, please complete and submit the

 6. If the appointment offer is not accepted

-If not accepted within seven days, the Appointment Offer will be withdrawn, and the intake process for your child will be closed.
+If the Appointment Offer is not accepted within seven days, it will be withdrawn, and the intake process for your child will be closed.
 If you decline or do not accept this offer but wish to consider a further appointment offer, please advise us by email.

 How do Appointments become available to New Patients?